 How to Embed a Video in a GitHub Pull Request (PR)

-This guide explains how GitHub pull request videos work, what’s supported in 2026, and how teams use video effectively during async code reviews.
+This guide explains how GitHub PR videos work, what’s supported in 2026, and when native uploads are enough.

 - architectural decisions